roninjin10/web3-redux-middleware/README.md

 // to change the promise type suffixes or the delimiter just pass in a config object const configedWeb3Middleware = web3Redux({
-  promiseTypeDelimiter: ' ',
+  promiEventTypeDelimiter: ' ',
-  promiseTypeSuffixes: {
+  promiEventTypeSuffixes: {
     pending: 'WAITING',
     fulfilled: 'SUCCESS',
     rejected: 'FAIL',